Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Preliminaries

 \begin{restatable}[Parameterization of Population Covariance \citep{dong2024parameter}]{proposition}{PropositionCovarianceMatrix} Consider the model defined in Def.~\ref{definition:polcm}, and let $F${ $= $}, and $\Omega${ $= $}, where $\Omega$ is the diagonal covariance matrix of $\epsilon_{\set{V}_\graph}$.
 Let $M=((I-F_{\set{L}\set{L}}-F_{\set{L}\set{X}}(I-F_{\set{X}\set{X}})^{-1} F_{\set{X}\set{L}}))^{-1}$, $N=(((I-F_{\set{L}\set{L}})F_{\set{X}\set{L}}^{-1}(I-F_{\set{X}\set{X}})-F_{\set{L}\set{X}}))^{-1}$, and $\Sigma_{\set{L}}=M^{T} \Omega_{\epsilon_\set{L}} M + N^T\Omega_{\epsilon_\set{X}} N$.
 Then the population covariance of $\set{X}$ can be formulated as \end{restatable}

-By making use of \cref{proposition:covariance_matrix} to parametrize $\Sigma_{\set{X}}$, the maximum log-likelihood of a given structure $\graph$ and observation $\empX$ is as follows.
+By making use of \cref{proposition:covariance_matrix} to parametrize $\Sigma_{\set{X}}$, the maximum log-likelihood of a given structure $\graph$ and observation $\empX$ is as follows {($\operatorname{tr}$ and $\det$ refers to matrix trace and determinant, respectively)}.
 We next show the theoretical foundation of using maximum likelihood score for the structure identification of partially observed linear causal models.